 But these tests should not be used indiscriminately and appropriate clinical details should be provided, to aid the laboratory scientific and medical staff in providing advice.
 Often a phone call to a haematologist can clarify interpretation or results and help prioritise referrals.

-MRI scans for bone disease can signify myeloma
+MRI scans for bone disease in Ireland can signify myeloma

 Investigation of back pain (with ‘red flags’) by imaging – such as MRI – is an important route to diagnosis.
-Myeloma most commonly presents with bone disease, usually in the axial skeleton, but tumours anywhere on imaging need prompt referral for tissue diagnosis.
+Myeloma most commonly presents with bone disease in ireland, usually in the axial skeleton, but tumours bone disease on imaging need prompt referral for tissue diagnosis.

 Most myeloma bone lesions are purely lytic and the finding of lytic lesions should always warrant consideration of myeloma and blood and urine tests.